How to Get Temporary Car Insurance

 4.44

-Rates based on MoneyGeek's analysis of non-owner minimum coverage (liability-only) policies for a 40-year-old male driver with a clean record.
-Figures are national averages — your rate will vary by location, driving history and coverage limits.
+Rates are based on MoneyGeek's analysis of non-owner minimum coverage (liability-only) policies for a 40-year-old male driver with a clean record.
+Figures are national averages and will vary by location, driving history and coverage limits.

 Non-Owner Policy vs. Short-Term Standard Policy: Which Is Right for You?

 A standard policy with early-cancel rights is the right call when you own a vehicle.
-A non-owner policy cannot be written on a vehicle the policyholder owns — that is a coverage error that would void the policy at the moment of a claim.
+A non-owner policy cannot be written on a vehicle the policyholder owns.
+That is a coverage error that voids the policy at the moment of a claim.
 Drivers who own cars should buy a standard policy with same-day activation and cancel it when no longer needed.
+A six-month policy costs less upfront than a 12-month term and gives you a natural exit point if your situation changes.

 Frequently Asked Questions About Temporary Car Insurance